Once a “wounded animal”, Melanie came out of hiding after 15 years

 While researching rewarding careers in healthcare, she came across Practical Nursing.
 “It was helping people, definitely making an impact on people’s lives and it was in demand,” she said.
 Unfortunately, the programs she found had really long waitlists.
 “I’m not getting any younger so I decided I would rather go with a private college so that I could start working sooner.”

 As luck would have it, Melanie was friends with a Stenberg College Practical Nursing graduate.
 After talking to her and other healthcare professionals about the career and Stenberg’s program, she came in for an interview, talked to a Program Advisor, and the rest is history.
-Melanie, a self-proclaimed perfectionist, thrived at Stenberg and graduated from the program with a staggering grade point average of 96 percent.
+Melanie Morrison, a self-proclaimed perfectionist, thrived at Stenberg and graduated from the program with a staggering grade point average of 96 percent, becoming a Student of the Year Finalist.
 She now has an interim Practical Nursing license and is preparing to take her licensing exam.

 “I’m so excited about the next couple of years.
 I’m extremely happy!” she exclaimed.
 “I’m proud of myself for having gotten here and going from that wounded animal to who I am now.
 To actually being self-accepting, knowing that I’m worth something and that I have something to give to other people.
 There’s nothing better than that.”